digiexpress-io/digiexpress-parent/README.md

 To run any of these frontend applications:

 - Node version used for installing and testing this was v22.5.1
+- For Windows users, it is recommended to use WSL (Windows Subsystem for Linux) for development, as everything works as expected in that environment.

 1. **Install the required dependencies**:
    ```bash